-Proposition 9 shows that even with the constraint provided by the spartan rule, any allocation remains feasible.
+Proposition 1 shows that even with the constraint provided by the spartan rule, any allocation remains feasible.
 Since we allow transfers between players, an inefficient allocation cannot be coalition-proof because the coalition containing all the players can move to an efficient allocation and arrange for transfers to make every agent better off, according to the standard argument.
 This yields the following corollary:

-Corollary 11 Any coalition-proof spartan allocation is efficient, and there exists a competitive equilibrium price that supports it.
+Corollary 2 Any coalition-proof spartan allocation is efficient, and entails no more than N+M cuts.
+Furthermore, for any coalition-proof spartan allocation, there exists a competitive equilibrium price that supports it.